zhuyifan/Carpooling/README.md

 # Carpooling

-A Carpool RideShare WeChat Mini Program for Umass Amherst Students (Technically for Chinese students).
-Hehe
+A Carpool RideShare WeChat Mini Program for People living in Amherst MA.